moringan/MiROS/README.md

 - if the total utilization is below the theoretical bound, all threads in the set are guaranteed to meet their hard real-time deadlines
 - in practice, keep the utilization below 70%

-For example, in the code there are two threads, blinky1 and blinky2:
+For example, in main.c there are two periodic threads, blinky1 and blinky2:

 	blinky1 has an execution time of 1.2ms and a period of 2ms, so the cpu utilization is 60%